bullistic-hq/bullistic-monorepo/packages/shared/README.md

-# formfn-shared
+# bullistic-shared

-Shared modules for the `formfn-monorepo`.
+Shared modules for the `bullistic-monorepo`.

 ## Development